aquasecurity/trivy-operator/docs/operator/index.md

 !!! warning
     Currently, the operator supports [vulnerabilityreports], [configauditreports], and [ciskubebenchreports] security resources.
-We plan to support [kubehunterreports].
 We also plan to implement rescan on configurable schedule, for example every 24 hours.

 ## What's Next?